jadecobra/python_tdd_exercises/source/truth_table_05_logical_equality.rst

 Truth Table: Logical Equality
 =============================

-The journey through conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ continues with Logical Equality
+The journey of conditional statements using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ continues with Logical Equality

 So far the tests have shown that for any boolean operation involving 2 inputs: ``p`` and ``q`` which can take the values :doc:`True </data_structures_booleans>` or :doc:`False </data_structures_booleans>`